 Board means the Board of Registration in Medicine.

 Collaborative Drug Therapy Management or CDTM means the initiating, monitoring, modifying and discontinuing of a patient's drug therapy by an authorized pharmacist under the supervision of a physician in accordance with a collaborative practice agreement.
-Collaborative drug therapy management may include: collecting and reviewing patient histories; obtaining and checking vital signs, including pulse, temperature, blood pressure and respiration; and, under the super-vision of, or in direct consultation with, a physician, ordering and evaluating the results of laboratory tests directly related to drug therapy when performed in accordance with approved protocols applicable to the practice setting and when the evaluation shall does not include a diagnostic component.
+Collaborative drug therapy management may include: collecting and reviewing patient histories; obtaining and checking vital signs, including pulse, temperature, blood pressure and respiration; and, under the supervision of, or in direct consultation with, a physician, ordering and evaluating the results of laboratory tests directly related to drug therapy when performed in accordance with approved protocols applicable to the practice setting and when the evaluation does not include a diagnostic component.

 Collaborative Practice Agreement or CDTM Agreement means a written and signed agreement between an authorized pharmacist with training and experience relevant to the scope of the collaborative practice and a supervising physician that defines the collaborative practice in which the authorized pharmacist and supervising physician propose to practice.
 The collaborative practice must be within the scope of the supervising physician's practice.
 In the community pharmacy setting, the CDTM agreement shall include a written referral of an identified patient from the supervising physician to an authorized pharmacist, and shall include a written consent to the CDTM agreement by the named patient.